 All I See Are Lines

-What do we lose in translation?
+With AISAL, Buechler and Hess ask: What do we lose in translation?
 What is language, ultimately, reduced to?
 What is lost in each abstraction, reduction, transmission of the original form?
-Is this loss of material, meaning, weight, content, and context that occurs through each systematized translation not dissimilar to the fragmentary loss of seemingly minute data in the continued reproduction of our everyday lives?
-With all I see are lines, Buechler and Hess test the boundaries of their materials to expose a contemporary life continually abstracted through repeated digitization.
+Is this loss of material, meaning, weight, content, and context that occurs through each systematized translation not dissimilar to the fragmentary loss of of seemingly minute data in the continued reproduction of our everyday lives?
+What would happen if we were to capture the fragments, become conscious of their influence?

-The title is a nod to the often experimental poet, Hannah Weiner.
+*The title is a nod to the experimental poet, Hannah Weiner.

-For more information on Erica Hess please visit: http://www.ericachess.com/
+For more information on Erica Hess please visit: Erica Hess . com